lijamez/tonbot-plugin-quiz/README.md

 #### Multiple Choice
 Answers are randomized.
-Quiz packs can include several different correct and incorrect choices.
+Trivia packs can include several different correct and incorrect choices.
 Tonbot can randomly pick from these choices to show to players.

 #### Music Identification
 Plays a song, starting at any point.
 Players are asked to identify the song name, artist, composer, etc.

-### Custom Quiz Packs
+### Custom Trivia Packs
-Easily create your own quizzes.
+Easily create your own trivia questions.

-## Quiz Pack Specification
+## Trivia Pack Specification

-A quiz pack is a folder which contains the following files:
+A trivia pack is a folder which contains the following files:
-* ``quiz.json`` Includes the quiz pack's metadata, such as quiz pack name, version, description.
+* ``trivia.json`` Includes the trivia pack's metadata, such as trivia pack name, version, description.
 * ``questions.json`` Contains the questions.
 * ``music`` A folder which contains music for the music identification questions.
 Tracks used for music should have correct ID3 tags.

-### quiz.json
+### trivia.json

 Sample:
 ```json